What is a GMO?

 - GMOs are generally made for medical, environmental, or commercial reasons.

-- GM white mushrooms have had a gene that normally causes them to go brown altered so it no longer functions.
+- For example, GM white mushrooms have had a gene that normally causes them to go brown altered, so that it no longer functions.
 These mushrooms take longer to go brown, prolonging their shelf-life.

 - GM bacteria have been developed that have had a gene for insulin added to their genome.
 These bacteria produce large quantities of insulin as they grow, which is then extracted and used by people with diabetes to control their blood sugar levels.

 - The Acer1 gene is thought to be involved in skin diseases like psoriasis.
-GM mice have been made where the Acer1 gene no longer functions to study what it normallydoes.
-These mice have hair loss and are less able to control heat and water loss from their skin.
+GM mice have been made where the Acer1 gene no longer functions and have hair loss and are less able to control heat and water loss from their skin.
+This has made it possible to study the role of the Acer1 gene in psoriasis.

 - The genomes of organisms change naturally over time, for example:

-- when organisms mate, offspring get bits of DNA from both parents
+- when organisms mate, offspring receive a combination of DNA from both parents.

-- mutations arise as a result of mistakes when DNA is copied
+- mutations arising because of natural cellular processes, such as mistakes when DNA is copied.

-- environmental factors like UV radiation can create changes in DNA.
+- environmental factors like UV radiation can creating changes in DNA.

 - These changes to the DNA are not ‘genetic modifications’ as they happen naturally.